Volunteers & Visitors: Frequently Asked Questions

 Veterinary care

-Wildlife SOS employs their own vets who work at both bear and elephant facilities.
+Wildlife SOS employs their teams of vets who work at our bear and elephant facilities.

 Women